 Decrease intake of raw fruits, vegetables, beans, and whole wheat products within 24 hours of the race.
-These products are high in fiber, which can cause intestinal upset on race day.
-High fat foods slow digestion and leave your body feeling sluggish.
+These products are high in fiber, which can cause an intestinal upset on race day.
+High-fat foods slow digestion and leave your body feeling sluggish.
 Decrease your intake of fatty foods – fried foods, fatty meats, and baked goods) during the week before your race to avoid GI distress.

 - Carbo load the right way

 Carbohydrate loading is a practice that has been shown in research to benefit those participating in endurance events lasting more than 90 minutes.
 With that said you can’t just wait to eat a big dinner of pasta the night before a race and expect to run well.
 Your muscles have to be receptive to storing carbohydrates, which happens through consuming adequate carbohydrates throughout training.
 Glycogen (stored carbohydrate) levels decrease quickly during moderate to intense exercise, you need to provide your body sufficient carbohydrates in the days prior to the race to increase glycogen stores.
 A few days before the race increase your carbohydrate intake higher than usual to help increase glycogen stores.
 You want to consume about 3-5g of carbohydrates per pound of bodyweight a day.
 If you weigh 150 lbs that is 450-750g of carbohydrates a day.
 Your last high-carb meal should be breakfast or lunch the day before the race.
 This will help increase glycogen stores for the race, but allows time for it to move through your system so that you don’t feel too heavy on race day.
 Dinner the day before the race, as well as breakfast on race day, should still contain carbohydrates, but in normal amounts.
 The last 24 hours are meant to top off your energy for the race.